 So how did this Temporary Employment programme turn out in the long run?

-Take a look at the painting above.
-I commissioned it personally and paid for andcommissioned the practically destitute Tony Fomison to do the mise-en-scene for our first opera Fidelio by Beethoven.
+Take a look at the programme above.
+This was the programme for the PEP scheme.
+I commissioned the practically destitute Tony Fomison to do the mise-en-scene for our first opera Fidelio by Beethoven.
 Fomison was Hamish Keith's suggestion.
 Fomsion was the only artist I have ever met who was prepared to starve for his art.
-Admittedly he was not on the scheme but because of the scheme I was able to commission him, employ him and give him work.
+Admittedly Fomison was not on the scheme but because of the scheme I was able to commission him and give him work.
 Fomison needed it.
 Today the painting above Fidelio Act 2 is one of his most beloved works.
 It is worth a fortune.
-I have to fight for my copyright and ownership as one has somehow landed up in The Auckland Art Gallery and one in the BNZ who are not keen on giving them back to the First Owner.
+I have to fight for my copyright and ownership as one, it turns out a copy has somehow landed up in The Auckland Art Gallery and one, another copy in the BNZ both of which I could if I so chose to ask to be destroyed but I do not indulge in acts of artistic vandalismm.
 Without me and the TEP production, these would not have seen the light of day as Fidelio would never have been produced.
 One day it will be produced again.
 It was amazing and full media mix of ballet opera and mise en scene and now Fomison is famous I should get the Aotea and the NZSO.

 Artists who got employment because of this scheme, Amanda Price/Scog who for years managed the Royal New Zealand Ballet, Pauline Tronson, Ballerina, Chick Littlewood, Lousie Malloy, Wendy Dixon, Ingrid Walberg, Moya Rae, Gillian Trot, Lyndsay Freer, David Guerin, Katie Smyth, Malcum Burn, William Dart, Rodger Craig, Marcus Craig, Patricia Swift and many others.
 Steven Bradshaw, who could not dance a step got his professional start with me, later he was not grateful but then that is par for the course and that is what TEP schemes are for.